National Advanced Placement English Program

 Current High School Students and Transfer Students

-- “A” or “B” in English with teacher recommendation based on writing samples
+- “A” or “B” in English with teacher recommendation

 - “A” or “B” in pre-requisite AP Prep or AP English course